 The development of world agricultural markets has also affected California and the rest of the United States differently.
-This section considers California's independent interests in Asian and Latin American markets, high value nut and dried fruit crops are gradually shifting away from the EC towards increasingly wealthy, sophisticated consumers in Asia.
+This section considers California's independent interests in Asian and Latin Ameriports).
+California's exports of high value nut and dried fruit crops are gradually shifting away from the EC towards increasingly wealthy, sophisticated consumers in Asia.
 See FATUS, supra note 2 at 141-42.

-42 Compiled from AGRICULTURAL STATISTICS, supra note 27, and CALIFORNIA AGRICULTURE, supra note 27.
+48 Compiled from AGRICULTURAL STATISTICS, supra note 27, and CALIFORNIA AGRICULTURE, supra note 27.

-43 Compiled from FATUS, supra note 2 at 220-25, Table 14 and at 267-380, Table 18.
+48 Compiled from FATUS, supra note 2 at 220-25, Table 14 and at 267-380, Table 18.